-Contra Clarinets
+Extreme depth: Contra Clarinets

 Kontra bass and kontra alto clarinet

-The contra bass clarinet is noted in B flat, the Contra Alto in E flat (often - like in US literature - the Alto instrument is referred to as Contra bass clarinet, too, but you can identify it by the key).
+The contra bass clarinet is noted in B flat, the Contra Alto in E flat.
+Often - like in US literature - the Alto instrument is referred to as Contra bass clarinet, too, but you can identify it by the key.

 The instruments I played on were traditional German models on which only the lower register was really good.
 The higher register is often played by a bass clarinet.
-These instruments are, off course, expensive, and they are heavy and difficult to transport.
+These instruments are, of course, expensive, and they are heavy and difficult to transport.
 The music shop around the corner won't have the reeds in stock.
 Sometimes Bass Saxophone reeds fit - plus they are much cheaper.

 The traditional style instruments (on the left in the picture) look like a bass clarinet, just twice as big, with a long bent barrel and a large funnel.
 They are still in use today.
 They have keys of nearly half a meter in length.
 It takes big hands, a big mouth and some lung volume to play them, but basically the technique is not different from that of a normal clarinet, except that the mouth piece goes nearly horizontally.

 Modern contra bass clarinets, usually Boehm systems, are bent like a bassoon, so that they are much easier to handle.
 You can see one on the right in the picture.
 They do have a small metal funnel pointing forward/upwards.
-Most of them instruments are completely made of metal.
+Most of the instruments are completely made of metal.